Sonic Healthcare (ASX:SHL): Australia’s biggest pathology stock is available at a bargain price

 The ageing population at home and abroad will inevitably be to the company’s benefit.
 As the nation gets older, there’ll be a need for more medical tests – diagnostic imaging and pathology.
 And as such a large provider, Sonic is in prime position to benefit.

 ESG investors fear not, there’s an angle for you too.
-Yes, healthcare stocks generally are good ESG elements because of ow they improve human life.
+Yes, healthcare stocks generally are good ESG elements because of how they improve human life.
 But Sonic goes above and beyond with several initiatives underway.
 Among them: Adding sustainability clauses to new supplier contracts and achieving ESG certifications from MSCI and ISS ESG.

 Our valuation

 There are rarely opportunities to buy very good companies at bargain prices, but we think Sonic Healthcare is one of them.
+We think investors are too concerned about the company’s growth and that the company will re-rate if it can continue delivering the goods.
+Granted, it may take until later in CY26 when the company delivers full-year results.

 Blog Categories

-Get Our Top 5 ASX Stocks for FY25
+Get Our Top 5 ASX Stocks for FY26

 Recent Posts